Since last October 31th, 2020, the GDPR and ePrivacy regulations force web pages to respect even more the privacy of their users.

 Apple is showing this advertisement: https://www.youtube.com/watch?v=-l61NE0eqkw

-In addition, Tim Cook, in his speech to Stanford graduates in 2019, explains how the basis of our freedom as citizens lies in how cautious and careful we are with our privacy: https://www.youtube.com/watch?v=2C2VJwGBRRw
+In addition, Tim Cook in his Speech to Stanford graduates in 2019 explains how the basis of our freedom as citizens lies in how cautions and careful we are with our privacy: https://www.youtube.com/watch?v=2C2VJwGBRRw

-Apple is making a great effort for users’ privacy and against its big (indirect) technological competitors.
+Apple is making a great effort for the privacy of users and against its big (indirect) technological competitors.
 It started with Facebook.

 The latest iOS 14 update will cause Facebook and its advertisers to “see”, consequently, process or profile user data: https://www.facebook.com/business/news/ios-14-apple-privacy-update-impacts-small-business-ads